apache/cordova-docs/www/docs/en/3.5.0/config_ref/images.md

 is ready.
-Because the app start time will vary quite a bit due to a number of factors such as CPU speed and network, it is recommended that your app explicitly invoke `navigator.splashscreen.hide()` in the JavaScript method that responds to the `<a href="../cordova/events/events.deviceready.html">deviceready</a>` event.
+Because the app start time will vary quite a bit due to a number of factors such as CPU speed and network, it is recommended that your app explicitly invoke `navigator.splashscreen.hide()` in the JavaScript method that responds to the `deviceready` event.
 Otherwise the splash screen will be visible for the SplashScreenDelay value that you configured above, which is likely longer than necessary.
 This event-driven approach is highly recommended versus having the splash